-The ACO Nordic Group A/S consolidates' its financial statements in Danish Kroner and is therefore exposed to the fluctuations of any other currencies bringing cash inflows (Swedish and Norwegian Kroner and Polish

-Zloty) or outflows (mainly Eurozone suppliers).
-In that sense, the ACO Nordic Group currency exchange risk against fluctuations in SEK, NOK and PLN.
+The ACO Nordic Group A/S consolidates' its financial statements in Danish Kroner and is therefore exposed to the fluctuations of any other currencies bringing cash inflows (Swedish and Norwegian Kroner and Polish Zloty) or outflows (mainly Eurozone suppliers).
+In that sense, the ACO Nordic Group A/S has a centralized policy to hedge the currency exchange risk against fluctuations in SEK, NOK and PLN.
 The DKK remains pegged to the EUR with fluctuation bands of +/- 2.25% around a central exchange of 7.46038 DKK/EUR, for which we have decided not to hedge the risk on EUR currency.